htorodriguez/grainsize_measure/README.md

 ### Installing and deployment

+For installation:

-For installation download the folder 60_Grainsize_project and save it on your prefered location.
+1) Download the folder 60_Grainsize_project and save it on your prefered location.
 Please take into account that a pretrained model (~530MB) for the plug and play functionality is within the folder ./DL_pretrained.
 If you do not want to download the full model, you can download everything else and first train a model on your data using the fit_trainfolder method.

-Run the file Count_Measure_Objects.py to have access to the class Count_Measure_Objects.
+2) Run the file Count_Measure_Objects.py to have access to the class Count_Measure_Objects.
-Finally instantiate an object of the Count_Measure_Objects class, for example
+3) Instantiate an object of the Count_Measure_Objects class, for example

-+ your_instance=Count_Measure_Objects()
+        your_instance=Count_Measure_Objects()

-The objects of the Count_Measure_Objects class have three methods:
+4) Use the class methods

 + predict_image: predicts counts and average sizes of objects within an image
 + evaluate_imagefolder :evaluate the prediction versus labelled images